Layout

 Kanban

-Kanban is a lean production methodology.
+Kanban is a lean production development methodology.
 It simplifies product management through the use of Kanban boards.
 It originated in the 1940s at Toyota.
 Their huge success prompted them to apply the Agile methodology to their production plant which helped them produce a large volume of vehicles in a short time.

 The Kanban board visualizes the tasks that need to be done.
 Although Kanban boards vary for different organizations, it usually has three steps: To-Do, Work in Progress, and Done.
 This makes it easier for product teams and managers to grasp what tasks are to be done, are being worked on, and are finished.